The first rule of Bitcoin privacy:

 If an address is used more than once, it means that the same private key can spend all its coins.
 It is very easy to find all the UTXOs of an address, and thus to find out how many bitcoin the private key holds.

 Further, in a transaction where one output has a reused address, then it is very likely that this output is the payment destination, and not the change.
 Most wallets automatically generate new change addresses for every transaction, but payment addresses are selected manually by the user.

 Here, a person publishes a single address to a public forum, like in the bio of a social media network or on a website, and anyone can send bitcoin to this address.

 With a forced address reuse attack, an attacker sends a small amount of bitcoin to an already existing address.
 The attacker hopes that this dust coin is consolidated with another coin, thus linking the two in a cluster.

-An address gets removed from the GUI in the
+Addresses Awaiting Payment.
+An address is automatically removed from the

 To protect against forced address reuse attack (Dusting), Wasabi has a modifiable dust limit, where the wallet does not show coins below a certain threshold value.